nickpegg/linux_sleep_study/README.md

 # The Experiment

+## The Machine

-My laptop is a first-generation Framwork laptop with an Intel i7-1165G7 CPU.
+My laptop is a first-generation Framwork laptop.

+* Framework mainboard with Intel i7-1165G7 CPU
+* 16GB DDR4 3200 MHz RAM (single stick)
+* Samsung 970 EVO 1TB M.2 SSD

+I was running a standard system load; Firefox with a bunch of tabs open, a bunch of terminals open for coding, etc.

+## The Process

 I wrote a little Python script, `battery_log.py`, which grabs battery stats from /sys: